schurgan/domoticz-BSR/README.md

 ## Installation and Setup
 - a running Domoticz, tested with 4.10717 and 2020.1
 - Python 3
-- install needed python moduls:
+- install needed python modules:
   - beautifullsoup4 aka bs4
   - you can use `sudo pip3 install -r requirements.txt`
 - clone project